Utah-CS3550-Fall-2023/assignments/hw6.md

 `.gitmodules` and to the `static/jquery` directory.
 You should now see more of the autotester passing.
 If it does not, get help.

+> [!NOTE]
+> If you are using more than one machine, you may find that on other
+> machines, your `static/jquery` folder is empty.
+In that case, you
+> should run:
+>
+    > git submodule init
+    > git submodule update
+>
+> That should download the `jquery` library to the new machine as well

 Add the following line to the top of `main.js`:

     import { $ } from "/static/jquery/src/jquery.js";